 Below the Falls of the James

-The Below the Falls of the James project is a multi-year effort to study resiliency along a section of the James River estuary.
+The Below the Falls of the James project is an effort to study uses and resiliency along a section of the James River estuary.
 The study area stretches from the falls in downtown Richmond eastward to the confluence with the Chickahominy River in Charles City County.
 The study area includes member localities in PlanRVA: Charles City County, Chesterfield County, Henrico County, and the City of Richmond.

 The Below the Falls project aims to answer two key questions.

 1) How do we respectfully share the James River?

 The James River is an amazing natural resource that serves multiple purposes.
 There are many interactive, yet sometimes competing, uses of land and water in the study area.
 We use the river corridor for residential, business, and recreational purposes.
 The land uses lining the river are diverse: housing, industry, power generation, commerce, agriculture, forestry, education and research, parks, trails, roads, highways, and ports.
 We use the water for many purposes: drinking water, fishing, boating, swimming, industrial and agricultural uses, and transportation.